August 11, 2019

 was identified by Joanne Russo, an iNat Moth identifier, as a Bent-line Carpet Moth (Costaconvexa centrostrigaria).
 Jason Dombroskie, another iNat identifier, says this last one is the Bat Man Moth!
 If you see its lit-up image in the sky over Gotham City, look out!

 There were more Mystery Moths, like these two, who were also resting in the shade of the shop siding.
+The second turns out to be the Porcelain Grey.
 Third was a new caterpillar to me, but @srall of iNat identified it as the caterpillar of a Tortricid Leaf-rolling Moth.
 I just happen to have a picture from June 2016 of one of these moths, not necessarily the adult of this caterpillar, but close.
 Here it is.

 Let's look at some of the Orthoptera (Straight-wings).
 Two weeks ago, you saw a baby Two-spotted Cricket.
 Well, yesterday (August 9), not many inches from where you saw it, there was a lovely adult.
 Here, I'll show you the baby again, just for comparison.
 Second picture: the adult.
 Third: I was pulling out a leaf so as to get a better shot, and for some reason, the cricket walked off the leaf and began to taste my finger.
 I didn't notice this until I felt a tiny pinch: no harm done, but I retracted my finger and let it go back into the leaves.